Akshansh97/OfficeRoom/README.md

-# MyProject
+# OfficeRoom

-MyProject is a web-based application designed for office furniture and accessory management or e-commerce.
+OfficeRoom is a web-based application designed for office furniture and accessory management or e-commerce.
 The project is structured as a Node.js/Express application, with multiple HTML pages, client-side JavaScript, and a CSS stylesheet.
 It supports features such as product browsing, user authentication, cart and checkout processes, and customizable product views.

 > **Note:** This project is still a work in progress and continues to improve as I learn and develop new skills.
 >